|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-You are now ready to connect your Windows client to your iSCSI storage volume.
-In this Getting Started exercise, you make this connection using the Microsoft iSCSI Initiator on your client.
+In this Getting Started exercise, you use Windows iSCSI initiator to connect to your gateway's volumes.
+At the end of this procedure, the volumes become available as local devices on your Windows client.
 For instructions on accessing the iSCSI storage volume from Linux, see Connecting from a Red Hat Client to Your Storage Volume.

 You must have administrator rights to run the iSCSI Initiator.